Today we’re gonna look at the fun stuff. What, exactly, can we use to build and keep our wealth.

 But it’s not for everybody.
 Maybe you don’t want to deal with this level of risk.
 Maybe a bit more peace of mind is required.
 As you get older you might want to smooth the ride a bit, even at the cost of lower overall returns.
 You have to sleep at night.

-Now that I’m kinda, sorta retired and we have F-you Money, me too.
-My wife and I hold some other stuff in our portfolio.
+Now that I’m kinda, sorta retired and we have F-you Money, my wife and I hold some other stuff in our portfolio.
 But not much.
 Here it is:

-REITS are the Ying to our Bonds’ Yang.
+REITS are the Yin to our Bonds’ Yang.

 20% Bonds.
 VBTLX (Vanguard Total Bond Market Index Fund) Bonds provide income, tend to smooth out the rough ride of stocks and are a deflation hedge.
 But during times of inflation and/or rising interest rates they get hammered.